SilkeAllmannLab/snakemake_bsaseq/README.md

 # Snakemake BSA-seq pipeline

-A Snakemake pipeline to perform BSA-seq (Next-Generation Sequencing Bulk Segregant Analysis) to identify causal the recessive mutation(s) underlying a phenotype.
+A Snakemake pipeline to perform QTL mapping using Next Generation Sequencing Bulk Segregant Analysis (BSA-seq) to identify QTLs underlying a phenotype.

 From Mansfeld et al. (2018) _Plant Genome_ 11(2). doi: 10.3835/plantgenome2018.01.0006.
 PMID: 30025013.
 > The BSA-seq procedure is performed by establishing and phenotyping a segregating population and selecting individuals with high and low values for the trait of interest.
 DNA from these individuals is pooled into high and low bulks which are subject to sequencing and single nucleotide polymorphism (SNP) calling, thus mitigating a need to develop markers in advance.
 In bulks selected from F2 populations, SNPs detected in reads derived from regions not linked to the trait of interest should be present in ∼50% of the reads.
 However, SNPs in reads aligning to genomic regions closely linked to the trait should be over- or under-represented depending on the bulk.
 Thus, comparing relative allele depths, or SNP-indices (defined as the number of reads containing a SNP divided by the total sequencing depth at that SNP) between the bulks can allow quantitative trait loci (QTL) identification (Takagi et al., 2013).